An Island of Enterprise and Opportunity

 The Department of Economic Development has increased the support and investment available for local people and businesses in 2016/17 leading to low unemployment and the highest ever job vacancies advertised at the JobCentre.

 Last year the Department invested over £4.5million in local businesses, including £300,000 via the Micro Business Grant Scheme, approximately £3million via the Financial Assistance Scheme and has completed the first deals of the new £50million Enterprise Development Scheme.

 As well as supporting local businesses, the Department has been actively working with a large number of individuals to develop skills and reduce unemployment.
 This has included a £300,000 investment in training opportunities and the development of three new apprenticeship schemes.

 There are now more jobs available on the Isle of Man than ever before, with a 10% increase in job vacancies advertised at the JobCentre - a record 932 listed in March 2017.
-This is matched by record low levels of unemployment with 505 registered on Job Seekers Allowance giving a rate of 1.3% unemployment – the lowest level in 20 years.
+This is matched by low levels of unemployment with 507 registered on Job Seekers Allowance giving a rate of 1.2% unemployment in March 2017.

 Through targeted and joined up efforts between the Department, Treasury and the Department of Education and Children, long term unemployment has almost halved (126 registered) since 2014.
 The Department has also played an active and critical role in efforts to reduce youth unemployment leading to a 75% reduction since 2013 (148 registered under the age of 25).

 Laurence Skelly MHK, Minister for the Department of Economic Development, commented: